Boolean Observation Games: Existence of Nash Equilibrium

 To see that $(\cs_1^*,\cs_2^*)$ is a Nash equilibrium, note that for all $i \in \{1,2\}$ and for all $v \in V$, $\min\uu_i(v, \cs^*) = 0$.
 Also, for all $v \in V$, $\min \uu_i(v,(\cs_i',\cs^*_{-i})) =0$ due to the above condition. \end{proof}

 However, for more than two players a $\Kw$ game need not have a pessimist Nash equilibrium.
 We present a counterexample for eight players.

 \begin{example} Consider the observation game $\obsgame$ where $N=\{1,2,\ldots,8\}$ and $P_i=\{p_i\}$ for $i \in N$.
 Player 8 acts as an ``observer'' whose goal $\gamma_8=\top$.
 To specify the goals of the other players we use the following formulas.
 The main idea is to exploit that player 1 controls a single variable.
 Therefore in any uniform strategy player 1 can choose to satisfy at most two of $A,B,C,D$.
 E.g., ``when $p_1$ is true reveal $p_1$ to 3 and 4 ($A$), when $p_1$ is false reveal $p_1$ to 4 but not to 3 ($C$).
-For players $\{2,\ldots,7\}$ the goal formulas are: